ginkgo-project/ginkgo/CONTRIBUTING.md

 ### Using library classes

-Creating new classes, it is allowed to use existing classes (polymorphic objects) inside the kernels for the distinct backends (reference/cuda/omp...).
-However,  it is not allowed to construct the kernels by creating new instances of a distinct (existing) class as this can result in compilation problems.
+You can use and call functions of existing classes inside a kernel (that are defined and not just declared in a header file), however, you are not allowed to create new instances of a polymorphic class inside a kernel (or in general inside any kernel module like cuda/hip/omp/reference) as this creates circular dependencies between the `core` and the backend library.
+With this in mind, our CI contains a job which checks if such a circular dependency exists.

 For example, when creating a new matrix class `AB` by combining existing classes `A` and `B`, the `AB::apply()` function composed of kernel invocations to `A::apply()` and `B::apply()` can only be defined in the core module, it is not possible to create instances of `A` and `B` inside the `AB` kernel file.